Bence Bicsák: 2019

-On August 16, 2019, the important Tokyo ITU World Triathlon Olympic Qualification event took place.
+On 16 August 2019, the important Tokyo ITU World Triathlon Olympic Qualification event took place.
 The event was simultaneously a test of the 2020 Olympic venue and a triathlon Olympic Qualification event.

 The Tokyo event occurred only 41 days after Bicsák's significant crash and injury in Hamburg.
-There was intense heat, near 100% humidity, and powerful winds due to an incoming typhoon.
-Due to extreme climate conditions, the organizers initially planned to shorten the race, but this did not occur.
-Consequently, the organizers maintained the total Olympic distance (1.5 km swim, 40 km bike, and 10 km run).

 After a challenging swim, Bicsák caught up to the lead peloton but was involved in a mass bike crash.
 He recovered from the crash and, due to his remarkable running performance, managed to finish 7th.
 Bicsák would later state that "… only a podium finish would have made me happy!
 It would have been more realistic to just give up at that point considering the mental state I was in."
 Two days later, the Hungarian mixed-relay team, of which Bicsák is a member, finished 9th.
-Despite the physical injuries sustained in Hamburg 41 days prior, the physical and mental fortitude displayed by Bence Bicsák at the Tokyo ITU World Triathlon Olympic Qualification event secured his top-10 Olympic Qualification ranking.
-Being 9th in the rankings was remarkable, in that Bicsák was at a disadvantage compared to rivals because he had to miss out on the race in Edmonton due to injury.
+Despite the physical injuries sustained in Hamburg 41 days prior,Bence Bicsák secured his top-10 Olympic Qualification ranking.

-Triathlon is an endurance sport that always takes a tremendous physical and mental toll at the elite level.
-For the recovering Bicsák, the toll in August 2019 was significantly greater than usual.
-Before the ITU World Triathlon Grand Final, Bicsák stated, "My Achilles tendon is aching, and there is barely any skin left on my heels.
-Even putting my race shoes on represents a challenge".
-He also stated, "I am additionally hoping for plain sailing at this (Grand Final) race – without any unfortunate events, and where following a smooth start, I won't have to fight my way back from the bottom.
-I have had a share of both of these situations recently."
-[August 31, 2019].